TPGamesNL/SkriptAddonPatcher/README.md

 then the addon doesn't need have to be updated, and you don't have to use a new jar file.

-Step 6: if more then 0 class files were modified, copy the newly created file named `myaddon-CONVERTED.jar` to your server (where `myaddon` is the file name of the addon you converted).
+Step 6: if more then 0 class files were modified, copy the newly created file named `myaddon-CONVERTED.jar` to your server (where `myaddon` is the file name of the addon you converted) to use instead of the old version (you can rename it if you prefer that).